 when not given the recipe, look up a “classic” method for presentation details

-the base of cake tins should be lined (not commercial, pre-shaped tin liners)
+the base of cake tins should be lined

 items which have been frozen must be fully defrosted